RASMDep/SMART-npj_moodifAI/README.md

   [Vivalink](https://www.vivalink.com/) is a wearable ECG patch with the following features:
   -  **Single lead ECG sensors** (128 Hz)

-  ### # ECG Data Format

-    This dataset contains raw ECG data stored in a `CSV` format compressed using `gzip`.
+    Raw ECG data are stored in a `CSV` format compressed using `gzip`.
+    Each user/day/hour has a separte file.
     The file includes the following columns:

     | Column Name   | Description                                       | Example                |
     |---------------|---------------------------------------------------|------------------------|